-- Acts as a consistent mentor and caring adult for FACES students.
+- Acts as consistent mentor and caring adult for FACES students.

-- Works with key stakeholders to develop, coordinate, maintain and evaluate work-based learning for FACES students.
-Establishes and maintains strong relationships with health professionals providing supervision.
+- Works with key stakeholders to develop, coordinate, maintain and evaluate work-based learning internships for FACES students.
+Establishes and maintains strong relationships with health professionals providing internship supervision.

-- Schedules, facilitates and teaches workshops for students focused on professional development, college preparation, wellness and other pertinent topics including the training necessary for work-based learning.
+- Schedules, facilitates, and teaches workshops for students focused on professional development, college preparation, wellness, and other pertinent topics.

 - Communicates effectively with all stakeholders and partners, including families.